onkar1997/adminpanel/README.md

-1. Prot Title : Admin Panel
+1. Project Title : Admin Panel
     An Admin Panel to manage records of Company and Employee

 2. How to Install and Run the Project :